Buying A Chiller or a Chilling System

-Preparation: How do you buy the correct chiller?
+Preparation: How do you buy the right chiller for your application?
 When you are thinking of buying a chiller or an entire chilling system, there are a number of things that a chiller manufacturer would like to know:

 (For sizing the process pumps and tank size)

 1. The type of process or process equipment to be cooled.

 2. Is there one large machine or many smaller machines to be cooled.

 3. The lowest temperature required by the process.